houen/www.houen.net/_pages/work-guide.md

 Then we add a new user type, accounting, which should also not get the "regular user" emails.
 Now we need to expand the if-statements in both the "reminder" and "reminder 2" emails.

 The first feature was just the cost of implementing that single one.
-The second feature Had two necessary changes in order to implement one feature.
+The second feature had two necessary changes in order to implement one feature.
 The third also two.
 The third one was touching the logic of both the email features.
 It required three changes.

 The work required for each feature quickly grows in complexity the more features we add.
 The interactions between them get more and more complicated.
 Changes become increasingly costly.
 At some point, a feature will have so many interactions that adding one costs double the time (salary) of implementing it, had there been less features in the system.